palomachain/docs/src/guide/maintain/node/set-up-production.md

-# Set up a production environment
+# Tips for a production level full-node

 Use the following information to set up and manage your production-level full Paloma node.